2025 Thousand Faces Festival

 Open, Slap, Bass, Roll

-West African/Ghanaian Drumming workshop
+West African/Ghanaian Drumming workshop.

 Dancing